KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

     ORDER BY day_no;</copy>
     ```

-7. The final output looking like this, where we can now see that over 60% of revenue is generated over those days within a Long Weekend!
-Conversely, the other three days in our week (Tuesday, Wednesday, Thursday) are generating nearly 40% of our weekly revenue which means that on work/school nights we are still seeing strong demand for streaming movies.
+7. The final output looks like this, where we can now see that over 60% of revenue is generated over those days within a Long Weekend!
+Conversely, the other three days in our week (Tuesday, Wednesday, Thursday) are generating nearly 40% of our weekly revenue, which means that on work/school nights we are still seeing strong demand for streaming movies.
 This type of information might be useful for our infrastructure team so they can manage their resources more effectively and our marketing team could use this information to help them drive new campaigns.

     ![Final query output using Pivot](images/3038282357.png)